Laptop Purchasing 101

 Strategy #2: Buy Business Class Systems with Extended Warranties

-The business class systems through our partners are warranted for 3 years, and some ASUS B-Series systems offer 3-year extended battery warranties as well.
+The business class systems through our partners are warranted for 3 years.
 The Dell Latitudes are configured with 3-year accidental damage protection, while ASUS offers ADP on the initial year only.
 Also, the Dell units have the option of extending the warranty period to the fourth year.
 This may appeal to some that want the peace of mind of having coverage throughout their undergraduate experience, but it also is an expense in maintaining a four year old laptop, which historically would be approaching obsoleteness.

 Pros – WVWC is in a rural area, and knowing that you can get dependable and timely warranty service on campus provides the student with the minimal inconvenience in the event of a problem.
 Business class systems tend to be more durable and offer better performance than low-end models.

 Cons – Extended warranty coverage adds to the initial cost of the system, and it could be argued that the money would be better spent buying newer technology.
 Also, as the system ages, it may not perform as well as new, lower-end systems on the market.
 This is especially true when the system is over two years old.

 Strategy #3: Buy Mid-Range and Split the Extremes